 The Dynatrace Mission Control may reach out to a customer via email or phone in case a specific problem requires local interaction.

-Dynatrace Mission Control ensures overall availability of 99% or more for the UI and 99.5% or more for the collection of monitoring data.
+Dynatrace Mission Control ensures overall availability of your Dynatrace Managed cluster at 99% or more for the UI and 99.5% or more for the collection of monitoring data.
 Any hardware, network or other infrastructure-related outages that are in the responsibility of the Dynatrace customer have to be excluded from these availability metrics.